lenomosh/name-generator/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-# Behaviour Driven Data
+# Behaviour Driven Development
-Behavious | Sample Input | Expected Output
+Behaviour | Sample Input | Expected Output
 ------------ | ------------- | -------------
 A year that is not 4 digits| 999| false
 A day that is greater than 31 | 31| false